vikash-agnihotry/Troubleshooter/README.md

-The Troubleshooter.py file is a Python-based program designed to troubleshoot and maintain a Windows system.
+The Troubleshooter.exe file is a Python-based program designed to troubleshoot and maintain a Windows system.
 Here is a summary of its key features:

 1. System Cleanup: